 This masterclass and conference is a joint initiative of the Centre for Microdata Methods and Practice (CeMMAP) and the Economic Statistics Working Group (ESWG).
-The master class and conference will take place in London on 17th and 18th March 2020 respectively.
+The masterclass and conference will take place in the CILIP venue, 7 Ridgmount St, Fitzrovia, London WC1E 7AE on the 17th and 18th March 2020 respectively.

 The masterclass on 17th March will be taken by Prof. Erwin Diewert.
 The topics to be covered in the class are:

 This will be followed by the conference on 18th March.
 Submissions are requested on issues associated with problems of measuring prices and quantities.
 We welcome papers on any relevant topic including: